mnot/redbot/redbot/message/headers/README.md

    See _message.http_syntax.py_ for some handy pre-defined regexen, based upon the HTTP ABNF.

+* `DeprecatedHeader` - indicates that the header should not be used.
+Takes one argument, a URL to the notice of deprecation.

+* Every header needs to have exactly one of:

   * `RequestHeader` assures that the header is only used in requests.

   * `ResponseHeader` is just like `RequestHeader`, except that it assures that the header is only used in responses.

+  * `RequestOrResponseHeader` indicates that it can occur in either requests or responses.

+  * `ResponseOrPutHeader` indicates that it typically occurs in responses, but might also show up in a PUT request.

 ### Decorators for _join_